James K. Vardaman: Personal life, death, and legacy

 Vardaman married Anna Burleson Robinson.
 Their son, James K. Vardaman, Jr., later was appointed as a governor of the Federal Reserve System, serving from 1946 to 1958.
 Vardaman died on June 25, 1930, at the age of 68, at Birmingham Hospital in Birmingham, Alabama.

 The town of Vardaman, Mississippi is named after him.
 There is also a Vardaman Hall at the University of Mississippi, which has borne his name since it was built in 1929.
-In July 2017, the University of Mississippi announced that Vardaman's name would be removed from the building, but it still has not been removed as of September 2023.
+In July 2017, the University of Mississippi announced that Vardaman's name would be removed from the building, but it still has not been removed as of February 2026.

 In popular culture

-In William Faulkner's novel As I Lay Dying, a character in the Bundren family is named after the governor, presumably because the Bundrens are a family of poor, rural whites, one of Governor Vardaman's key constituencies.
-And in another of Faulkner's novel Flags in the Dust, Gov. Vardaman was mentioned twice; both characters who mention him express admiration for his moral views and politics.
+In William Faulkner's novel As I Lay Dying, a character in the Bundren family is named after the governor, presumably because the Bundrens are a family of poor, rural whites, one of Vardaman's key constituencies as governor.
+In another of Faulkner's novels, Flags in the Dust, Governor Vardaman is mentioned twice; with both characters who mention him expressing admiration for his moral views and politics.